amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ## Wrapping up

-Above are just a few examples.
 All of these platforms run this way.
-It's called the "tip-based business model" and you want to **avoid it.**
+It's called the "tip-based business model" and you want to **avoid it as much as possible.**

-Bottom line: Own your donation forms and don't fall for the hidden lock-in mechanism where your org's subscriptions are owned by one of these platforms.
+Bottom line: **Own your donation forms** by paying for the software and not per donation.
+And don't fall for the hidden **lock-in mechanism** where your org's recurring subscriptions are owned by one of these platforms.